Category: Personal Care & Fashion

 PETA unveiled a 70-foot-high billboard in the middle of New York City, reminding people that leather is someone else’s skin and urging everyone to shop vegan.

-After more than a decade of campaigning—including protests and runway disruptions—by PETA and our international affiliates, Valentino has announced that it will ban fur.
+After more than a decade of campaigning—including protests and runway disruptions—by PETA entities worldwide, Valentino has announced that it will ban fur.

 Tofu never caused a pandemic, but it sure does make for some fantastic gift ideas!
 Check out all the hilarious ways PETA is celebrating tofu this season.